martinburchell/cambridge_bins/README.md

 cambridge_bins
 ==============

-Scrapes the Cambridge City Council Website and lets you know if the bins need to be put out tomorrow
+Scrapes the Cambridge City Council website and lets you know if the bins need to be put out tomorrow

 Examples: